At Sherborne Senior School we strive to create an environment

 Using the Cambridge Assessment International Education (CAIE) and Pearson Edexcel examination boards, pupils in Years 13 undertake external examinations leading to A Level qualifications.

-- 20% of pupils did exceptionally well achieving an A* or an A in all their subjects.
+39% of the pupils did exceptionally well achieving an A* or an A in all their subjects.

 Academic excellence at the Senior School, compared to schools internationally as well as schools in Qatar, is evidenced in the PISA results.
 The Programme for International Pupil Assessment (PISA) is a worldwide study by the OECD that measures the academic performance of 15-year-old pupils in three areas – reading, maths and science.